 - a.
 All new Senators must indicate their party affiliation when submitting their information forms to the Senate office. - i.
 Replacement Senators must indicate their affiliation in the same manner as any other Senator. - b.
 Senators may choose to affiliate with any political party that has participated in Student Government elections within the past two election cycles, or may choose to be recognized as an independent. - c.
-Senators recognized as an independent may affiliate with any coalition.
-Senators affiliated with any political party are prohibited from affiliating with a coalition. - d.
 Senators may change their affiliation at any time by submitting notification in writing to the Senate President, Senate President Pro Tempore, Senate Secretary, or other Senate office staff.